diverta/kuroco-sdk/README.md

 kuroco generate -l javascript
 ```

+> Please mention if your project is using TypeScript and you generate where outside of src in your project,
+> declare that directory path at typeRoots property in `tsconfig.json`.
+> `"typeRoots": ["./generated"],`

 #### Authentication handler

 If you need to handle about Authentication configured in Kuroco in advance,